HomeDev GuideAPI Reference

 The Filter property of the CompositeCriteria\<WorkflowItemFilter,TExtension> class accepts an instance of the WorkflowItemFilter class.
 This class contains specifications that let you refine the result set of WorkflowItems you want to retrieve.

-The ExtensionFilter property, of the CompositeCriteria\<WorkflowItemFilter,TExtension> class, accepts a FilterExpression that lets you specify a Boolean expression to further refine the result set by values represented within your extension data.
-For more information on this type of filter, see Composite Criteria and Filtering Composites in Discover the platform.
+The ExtensionFilter property of the CompositeCriteria\<WorkflowItemFilter,TExtension> class accepts a FilterExpression that lets you specify a Boolean expression to refine the result set further by values represented within your extension data.
+For information on this type of filter, see Composite Criteria and Filtering Composites in Discover the platform.

 Consider the following class, which represents a sample of extension data that could capture the content of a pending comment: